Prince Andrew Plateau

 Prince Andrew Plateau is an ice-covered plateau, about 40 nmi long and 15 nmi wide, lying south of Mount Rabot in the Queen Elizabeth Range of Antarctica.

 Exploration and name

-The Prince Andrew Plateau was named by the New Zealand Geological Survey Antarctic Expedition (NZGSAE) (1961-62) for Andrew Mountbatten-Windsor, the then-Prince Andrew, son of Queen Elizabeth II of Great Britain.
+The Prince Andrew Plateau was named by the New Zealand Geological Survey Antarctic Expedition (NZGSAE) (1961-62) for Andrew Mountbatten-Windsor (then Prince Andrew), son of Queen Elizabeth II of the United Kingdom.

 Location

 The Prince Andrew Plateau is in the southern Queen Elizabeth Range between the Moore Mountains and Ārai Terraces to the north and the Peletier Plateau to the south.
 The Marsh Glacier is to the west and the Bowden Névé to the east.

-Features to the east include Painted Cliffs in the southeast, which include Dawson Peak and Mount Picciotto and the Disch Promontary further north.
+Features to the east include Painted Cliffs in the southeast, with Dawson Peak and Mount Picciotto and the Disch Promontary further north.
 Features to the west include Dakota Pass in the south, Cranfield Peak, Mount Weeks and New Year Pass to the south of the Moore Mountains.
 Features to the north include Helm Glacier, Linehan Glacier, Turnabout Ridge, January Col, Claydon Peak and Baulch Peak.